 The identification scheme defined in this Recommendation provides a new method to access multimedia content without typing its address on a keyboard or inputting the name of objects and/or places of relevant information.
 This is a major communication service that uses an identifier in data carriers such as radio frequency identifications (RFIDs), smart cards and barcodes.

-The purpose of this Recommendation is to specify a new identification scheme to be used in applications and services where the existing identification schemes and their combinations cannot be used (See appendix I for some examples).
+The purpose of this Recommendation is to specify a new identification scheme to be used in applications and services where the existing identification schemes and their combinations cannot be used (see Appendix I for some examples).

-From the standpoint of compatibility and reusability of existing identifier schemes, this Recommendation adopts the approach of multiple identification schemes.
-In this approach, possibly multiple existing identification schemes together with the proposed new identification scheme can be used for identification where appropriate.
-Each identification scheme is identified by object identifier (OID).
+From the standpoint of compatibility and reusability of existing identifier schemes, this Recommendation adopts a framework to support multiple identification schemes.
+In this framework, possibly multiple existing identification schemes together with the proposed new identification scheme can be used for identification where appropriate.
+Each identification scheme is identified by an object identifier (OID) according to [ITU-T X.668].

-Clause 6 introduces the generic concept of multiple identification schemes for the multimedia information access triggered by tag-based identification.
+Clause 6 introduces the concept of multiple identification schemes for the multimedia information access triggered by tag-based identification.

 Clause 7 specifies a new generic identification scheme for multimedia information access triggered by tag-based identification.